ainsleydev/website/content/insights/optimise-seo/index.md

 ---
 title: SEO Best Practices for Developers
-description: Go to one of the websites you have developed and turn JavaScript off―does the page still function as it should?
-If the answer is no, it may be time to consider refactoring your code base to allow for a more SEO-friendly website.
+description: Learn some tips and tricks to boost your SEO efforts, page rankings and page speed as a developer from a technical viewpoint.
 slug: optimise-seo
 publishdate: 2021-12-06
 lastmod: 2021-12-06